Shaun Morgan

 Shaun Morgan Welgemoed ([ˈvæl.χəˌmut], born 21 December 1978) is a South African musician.
-He is the singer, songwriter, and guitarist for the rock band Seether.
+He is the lead singer, songwriter, and rhythm guitarist for the rock band Seether.

 Early life

 Morgan spent most of his early life in South Africa.
 His parents divorced when he was still a child.
-Morgan is one of three children; he had a brother, Eugene, who killed himself in 2007, and a sister, Lucy.
-He was a student at Merchiston Preparatory School and Maritzburg College in Pietermaritzburg, where he became a prolific front-row rugby player for his age-group's top teams in his first three years of high school.
-In his third year of playing rugby, Morgan injured his back and was unable to play anymore, which then led to him following his passion of playing guitar.
+Morgan is the youngest of three children; he had a brother, Eugene, who committed suicide in 2007, and a sister, Lucy.
+He was a student at Merchiston Preparatory School and Maritzburg College in Pietermaritzburg, where he played rugby in his first three years of high school.
+In his third year, he injured his back and was unable to play anymore, which then led to him picking up the guitar.

 At the age of fourteen, he discovered the Seattle grunge movement after listening to Nirvana's Nevermind album, which inspired him to become a musician.

 Career

 Prior to forming the band Saron Gas, Morgan was a member of a tribute band, covering songs by musicians such as Creed and Tom Petty.
 In May 1999, the band Saron Gas was created.
 They were originally a four-piece, but when the singer and guitarist did not turn up to the first practice, the band decided to stay as a three-piece, with Morgan on lead vocals and guitar.
 Saron Gas enjoyed moderate success before the bass player decided to quit in January 2000, causing Morgan to get in touch with the only other good bass player he knew, Dale Stewart.
 The band released an album later that year, entitled Fragile.

 In January 2002, they relocated to the United States to sign with Wind-up Records.
 During this time, the band's original drummer returned home to South Africa, whilst the two remaining members were left to think of a new band name, at the request of Wind-up.
 Eventually they settled on Seether, after the Veruca Salt song of the same name.
 Around this time, Morgan decided to use his middle name as his last name professionally while performing for Seether because some Americans have a hard time pronouncing "Welgemoed".
 Seether went on to release their debut major-label album, Disclaimer, on 20 August 2002, which was remixed and rereleased as Disclaimer II with a few additional songs in 2004.